monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 It might not be always desirable if we don't want to slow down the producer.
 There are several ways to handle it, depending
 on the use case.
-In general, if we don't want backpressure, we need a buffer with proper overflow strategy.
+In general, if we don't want back-pressure, we need a buffer with proper overflow strategy.

 For instance, we could introduce buffer per subscriber which can store up to 10 elements and then starts dropping new elements: